Marine Corps Landing Support Technician

 So in addition to coordinating landings under fire, 0481s are on hand to support such large movements as the deployment and return of entire forces in countries like Iraq and Kuwait.
 I saw first-hand how crucial they were as my battalion, and many others, packed up tons of our equipment to be shipped home after the first phase of Operation Iraqi Freedom.

-That Marine had a hefty responsibility, but I would have preferred his job to being the grumpy Lance Corporal cleaning months of sand out of the shipping containers and gathering up all the inventory.
+That Marine had a hefty responsibility, but I would have preferred his job to be the grumpy Lance Corporal cleaning months of sand out of the shipping containers and gathering up all the inventory.

 To become a Landing Support Tech, you need a General Technical score of at least 95 on the Armed Services Vocational Aptitude Battery, and a Mechanical Maintenance score of at least 100.
 Applicants must be US citizens who, after a background check, are determined eligible for a Secret security clearance.